Copacabana (Bolivia) in 3 Days

 Bus to Copacabana

-Today we are taking a minibus to Copacabana on the shores of Lake Titicaca.
-It’s less than 100 miles away, but takes four hours.
-It takes forever to fight our way out of La Paz through the traffic.
+Today, we are taking a minibus to Copacabana on the shores of Lake Titicaca.
+It’s less than 100 miles away, but scheduled to take four hours.
+Because it involves crossing lake Tititicaca.
+And because it takes forever to fight our way out of La Paz through the traffic.

 Highway to Copacabana